-PI: Yanhong Dong PI's E-mail: dongx001@umn.edu

-Project ID: FY12-DO-001 ARS Agreement #: 59-0206-9-074

-Research Category: FSTU-S Duration of Award: 1 Year
+PI: Yanhong Dong Project ID: FY14-DO-003 Research Category: FST PI's E-mail: dongx001@umn.edu ARS Agreement #: 59-0206-4-023 Duration of Award: 1 Year

-Project Title: Diagnostic Services for DON.
+Project Title: Diagnostic services for DON.

-PROJECT 1 ABSTRACT

-(1 Page Limit)
+PROJECT 1 ABSTRACT (1 Page Limit)

-The goal of this project is to provide rapid, cost-effective and accurate mycotoxin analysis - especially deoxynivalenol (DON) - for Fusarium Head Blight (FHB or scab) research projects.
+The goal of this project is to provide rapid, cost-effective and accurate mycotoxin analysis especially deoxynivalenol (DON) - for Fusarium Head Blight (FHB or scab) research projects.
 The DON data provided by the services is essential to breeding (traditional and molecular) projects aiming at the development of wheat and barley varieties with improved resistance to the disease.
 The services have been used for epidemiology, genetics and molecular studies of the host, pathogen, and host-pathogen interaction aiming at improving our understanding of the biology of the disease as well as developing effective disease control practices.
 The services have also been used to assist the developments of other rapid DON screening methods such as IR and Raman.
-A total of 29,066 samples were analyzed for DON and other mycotoxins such as 3-acetyl-DON (3-ADON), 15-acetyl-DON (15-ADON) and nivalenol (NIV) by the project in 2010/2011, which was about the same as the number of samples analyzed last crop year (29,350), but was 9.4% (3,015) less than the estimate (32,081) presented in the proposal due to sample adjustments by PIs.
-The samples were submitted by 39 FHB research groups from 17 states, including Arkansas, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, New York, North Carolina, North Dakota, Ohio, and Wisconsin.
-A survey indicates that 32,978 and 29,848 samples will be submitted to our laboratory for DON analysis in 2012/13 and 2013/14, respectively.
+A total of 29,785 samples were analyzed for DON and other mycotoxins such as 3-acetyl-DON (3-ADON), 15-acetyl-DON (15-ADON), nivalenol (NIV) and zearalenone by the project in 2013/2014, which was very close to the estimated number (29,848) presented in the proposal.
+For the past seven years, the demands for DON analyses has been very constant for our lab, which was in a range of 29,000 ~ 30,000.
+For 2013/2014, the samples were submitted by 34 FHB research groups from 19 states, including Arkansas, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, New York, North Carolina, North Dakota, Ohio, South Dakota, Tennessee and Wisconsin.
+A survey indicates that 32,491 samples will be submitted to our laboratory for DON analysis for both 2014/2015 and 2015/16.